 Stan Fisher is a trial lawyer and counselor who focuses his practice primarily on issues that affect technology companies in the biopharmaceutical, chemical, diagnostic, mechanical, and electronic sectors.
-Stan has tried cases on behalf of many of the world’s largest biopharma, medical device and high technology companies in litigation involving patent, FDA, and antitrust disputes and issues, as well as matters involving contracts, licensing, and business torts.
+Stan has tried numerous cases, before judges and juries in federal and state courts, before arbitration panels, and in the PTAB, on behalf of many of the world’s largest biopharma, medical device and high technology companies in litigation involving patent, FDA, and antitrust disputes and issues, as well as matters involving contracts, licensing, and business torts.
 He also has an active practice litigating trade secrets, trademarks, and copyrights.

 IAM Patent 1000 recognized Stan as a “Leading Patent Litigation Attorney” in its 2020 edition.
 The publication noted Stan has “broad horizons as a trial lawyer and litigates with confidence and poise in diverse technical fields, across all areas of intellectual property and in regulatory, antitrust and contract disputes.”
 Stan is a recent Past President of the Giles S. Rich American Inn of Court, the Intellectual Property Inn of Court in Washington, D.C. generally affiliated with the U.S. Court of Appeals for the Federal Circuit.
 He was named a "Super Lawyer" in 2016-2017 and a Washington, D.C.
 “Rising Star” for intellectual property in 2014 by Super Lawyers, a rating service affiliated with Reuters.

 Though all cases vary and none is predictive, Stan’s experience includes:

-- Counsel for Merck in Hatch-Waxman patent litigation involving Januvia® (sitagliptin).
+- Lead Counsel for Merck in Hatch-Waxman patent litigation involving Januvia® (sitagliptin).

 - Counsel for AstraZeneca in brand v. brand patent litigation involving Calquence® (acalabrutinib).